 So it was more of a Roman city than the Medieval one I had labelled it in my head.
 It was practically middle aged by the middle ages.
 It only became part of Italy in 1860, when it was ready to draw its pension.

 We entered through the grand old gates, oggled the city streets, perused the alabaster shops and explored fields beyond the city walls.
 It was atmospheric, beautiful and the ideal home for the fictional vampire elite in the Twilight series (an added layer of interest for any teenage family members.)

 With older children a guided walking tour would definitely have been called for; so much easier than reading a book.
 As it was, its Roman ampitheatre and baths remained unexplored.
 Good excuse to come back.

-Day trip from Tuscany with kids 4.
+Tuscany with kids 4.
 Rome in the rain

 Having parked and ridden locally on smaller day trips, we thought we were now Rome-ready.
 The plan was to ditch the car at a station in the suburbs to avoid manic mid-town driving mayhem.
 Approaching the Roman outskirts, a lot of quite terrifying swinging across 6 lanes of traffic already seemed to be required from everybody.
 After a few Grand Prix style circuits we were more than ready to abandon the car.
 But where?
 We’d driven quite some distance past our destination station before finding a car-sized gap.
 Having no idea what any of the parking signs meant, we were destined to spend the day slightly on edge that the hire car would have been towed by the time we found where we’d left it again.
 Risked it for a biscuit and trained it in to the centre.